 The Centre is the largest suburban shopping centre in Saskatoon.
-The property was constructed in 1968, renovated in 1995 and is currently immersed in a wholesale cosmetic renovation.
+The property was constructed in 1968, renovated in 1995 and recently completed its most recent wholesale cosmetic renovation in 2019.
 The existing facility was created by linking together two previously separated shopping centres.
 It contains 96 stores and has a parking capacity of 3,000 spaces.
 The property is located at the intersection of Eighth Street (a major east/west arterial route through Saskatoon) and Circle Drive, a ring road that surrounds most of the city.
 The mall is anchored by Co-op Grocery, GoodLife Fitness, Cineplex, Best Buy, SportChek, Ardene and Shoppers Drug Mart.
+The Centre is a certified Gold BOMA BEST Sustainable Building.